bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 <!-- To follow this, we'll implement a parity list where you can view the progress of covered components.
 This section is not ready yet. -->

 You can view the full list in the following [section](../reference/parityList.md).

-## Types

-`BootstrapVue3` born with Typescript in mind.
-This is a list of types we use in this library and that you can use too:

-- Alignment
-- BreadcrumbItem
-- Breakpoint
-- ButtonVariant
-- ColorVariant
-- InputSize
-- InputType
-- LinkTarget
-- Size
-- SpinnerType
-- TableField
-- TableItem
-- VerticalAlign